Information for new postgrads

 - All postgrad students must complete a student-supervisor agreement within the first weeks of starting work.
 You can use the University's official agreement form, or a (much shorter) form that's customised for our department, or you can adapt either form to your own needs.
 MSc students should send the signed form to the department secretary; PhD forms are processed during the student's first Progress Meeting.

-- It's a good idea to look at the University Handbook or Guide for your degree.
-(MSc handbook, PhD guide)
+- It's a good idea to look at the digital handbooks for your degree.

 Postgrad academic events